libraryh3lp/chatstaff-website/README.md

 Changes to the code repo take a couple of minutes to show up in rendered version.
 Changes made here on GitHub will NOT automatically go to production at this time.

-**Font Awesome info.**
+**Font Awesome info**

 I noted the wrong FA version here originally.
 The site's theme originally shipped with FA 3.0.2 (http://www.costaenzosrl.com/font-awesome-icons.html) which is older than I had said.
-It does not really have a whole bunch of fonts.
+It does not really have a whole bunch of icons.

 I added the current free version of FA (5.0.9) on top of the existing one, so that we could add new ones and not break old ones in the process.
 Cheatsheet: https://fontawesome.com/icons?d=gallery&m=free